BE IT ENACTED BY THE STATE OF FIRESTONE STATE LEGISLATURE HERE ASSEMBLED THAT:

 Motion to initiate debate on [topic]:

 Upon passage of this motion, the Chairman/Chairwoman must hold the debate on the topic at hand until the committee is ready to move on from such action.
-Requires ½ of the present committee in favour, and does not require the consent of the Chairman/Chairwoman.
+Requires ½ of the present committee in favor, and does not require the consent of the Chairman/Chairwoman.

 Motion to override the Chair on [any order or anything this law gives him power over]: